FactomProject/factom-docs/api/includes/_factomd-api.md

 The `hash` field for a factoid transaction is equivalent to `txid`.
 To indicate the hash is a factoid transaction, put `f` in the chainid field and the `txid` in the hash field.

-The reponse will look different than entry related ack calls.
+The response will look different than entry related ack calls.

 _Extra notes_:
 Why `f`?
 It is short for `000000000000000000000000000000000000000000000000000000000000000f`, which is the chainid for all factoid blocks.
 All factoid transactions are placed in the factoid (assuming they are valid)